galasa-dev/cli/docs/generated/errors-list.md

 - GAL1169E: An attempt to delete a secret named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in a valid json format.
 Cause: '{}'
 - GAL1170E: An attempt to delete a secret named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are: '{}'
 - GAL1171E: An attempt to delete a secret named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
 - GAL1172E: Invalid secret name provided.
-The name provided with the --name flag cannot be empty or contain spaces, and must only contain characters in the Latin-1 character set.
+The name provided with the --name flag cannot be empty, contain spaces or dots (.), and must only contain characters in the Latin-1 character set.
 - GAL1173E: An attempt to delete a secret named '{}' failed.
 Sending the delete request to the Galasa service failed.
 Cause is {}
 - GAL1174E: An attempt to get a secret named '{}' failed.
 Unexpected http status code {} received from the server.
 - GAL1175E: An attempt to get a secret named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server could not be read.
 Cause: {}